 The process of coaching typically involves developing a skill already learned or mentoring team members to help them develop and improve performance.
 The key point to remember is that if your team or group already possesses some level of competence you are then coaching, if you are working with a group with no prior experience then you are instructing or teaching.

 - Coaching involves developing and building on the knowledge already learned.

 - Training involves a combination of both instructing and coaching.

 1) Identifying Development Goals

-The ability to help others gain in self-awareness is a key skill for a coach.
-Once a developmental goal has been identified then it’s time to review options, opportunities and possibilities.
-Try to use questions to engage team members, get them to review their current performance level and identify any gaps in skills and knowledge.
+The ability to help others gain self-awareness is a key skill for a coach.
+Once a developmental goal has been identified then it’s time to review options, opportunities, and possibilities.
+Try to use questions to engage team members, get them to review their current performance level, and identify any gaps in skills and knowledge.